 Quantum one-wayness of the single-round sponge.
 As an application of our techniques, we give a reduction from our NON-UNIFORM DOUBLE-SIDED SEARCH problem to the one-wayness (formally defined in Definition 5.1) of the single-round sponge.
-As a corollary of our bound for NON-UNIFORM DOUBLE-SIDED SEARCH, in Theorem 5.2 we establish the first arbitrary parameter post-quantum security result for sponge hashing in the random permutation model.
+As a corollary of our bound for NON-UNIFORM DOUBLE-SIDED SEARCH, in Theorem 5.2 we establish the first post-quantum security result for sponge hashing in the case when the block function is modeled as an invertible permutation.